UDST/public-template-workspace/README.md

 # public-template-workspace

-This repository is a public workspace for notebooks and other material related to template development: feature testing, informal demos and benchmarks, etc.
+This repository is a public workspace for notebooks and other material related to UrbanSim template development: feature testing, informal demos and benchmarks, etc.

 Related repositories: